thu-ml/tianshou/README.md

 ### Elegant and Flexible

-Currently, the overall code of Tianshou platform is less than 1500 lines.
+Currently, the overall code of Tianshou platform is less than 1500 lines without environment wrappers for Atari and Mujoco.
 Most of the implemented algorithms are less than 100 lines of python code.
 It is quite easy to go through the framework and understand how it works.
-We provide many flexible API as you wish, for instance, if you want to use your policy to interact with environment with `n` steps:
+We provide many flexible API as you wish, for instance, if you want to use your policy to interact with the environment with (at least) `n` steps:

 ```python
 result = collector.collect(n_step=n)
 ```

-If you have 3 environment in total and want to collect 1 episode in the first environment, 3 for third environment:
+If you have 3 environments in total and want to collect 1 episode in the first environment, 3 for the third environment:

 ```python
 result = collector.collect(n_episode=[1, 0, 3])